handbook

 - A conference between parents, student, and administration to discuss the behavior to determine consequences

-- Immediate suspension for determined amount of time appropriate to the offense
+- Immediate in-school or out-of-school suspension for determined amount of time appropriate to the offense

 - Immediate expulsion for extreme offenses